- Luxurious interior

 The 2016 Buick Verano may share more in common with the Chevrolet Cruze from which it's based and that's OK.
-The Verano is clearly not a Cadillac, but it's not priced as one either.
+The Verano is certainly not to be confused as a Cadillac, but neither is it priced like one.

-A 180-horsepower, 2.4-liter four-cylinder engine is standard on the Verano.
-Not quick by any means, it's capable only of 0-60 mph times of 8.6 seconds, but the front-driver feels a little more eager than that, thanks to a responsive 6-speed automatic and an overall level of refinement that's easily among the best in its segment, if not the best.
+A 180-horsepower, 2.4-liter 4-cylinder engine is standard on the Verano.
+Not quick by any stretch, it's capable only of 0-60 mph times of 8.6 seconds, but the front-driver feels a little more eager than that, thanks to a responsive 6-speed automatic and an overall level of refinement that's easily among the best in its segment, if not the best.

 The 250-hp Turbo changes the mood of the even-tempered base car, lifting its tepid performance into something more interesting.
 It's good for 0-60 mph times of 6.2 seconds, and top speed drifts up to about 129 mph, with almost no perception of lag or audible change from the engine bay.
 There's a manual transmission available, but it's not common on lots.

-Crash-test ratings from the NHTSA come in at five stars overall, but the Verano no longer rates as an IIHS Top Safety Pick, since it hasn't been subjected to the new small-overlap crash test.
-Equipment-wise, it's all here: ten standard airbags, electronic stability control, and anti-lock braking with brake assist, as well as OnStar Automatic Crash Response.
+Crash-test ratings from the NHTSA come in at five stars overall.
+However, the Verano no longer comes in as an IIHS Top Safety Pick since it has not been subjected to the new small-overlap crash test.
+Equipment-wise, it's all here: ten airbags, stability control, and anti-lock brakes with brake assist, not to mention OnStar Automatic Crash Response.
 Rear parking assist is available, and a rearview camera is standard on all but the base model; Turbos have blind-spot monitors standard, too.

-Starting in the low $20,000s, the Verano comes equipped with an impressive roster of features, including dual-zone automatic climate control, steering-wheel controls, an AM/FM/CD player, and a USB input.
+Starting in the low $20,000 range, the Verano comes standard with a decent roster of features, including dual-zone automatic climate control, steering-wheel audio and cruise controls, an AM/FM/CD player, and a USB input.
 However, Buick has created a new base model this year that omits Bluetooth, the rearview camera, and the Buick IntelliLink touchscreen interface, which includes voice controls as well as Pandora and Stitcher apps.
 They're available on all other Verano models.
-A Convenience Group adds heated side mirrors, an auto-dimming rearview mirror, heated front seats, and rear parking assist, while a Leather Group adds a driver power seat, Bose surround sound audio, keyless ignition, and premium leather upholstery.
+A Convenience Group adds heated side mirrors, an auto-dimming inside rearview mirror, heated front seats, and rear parking assist, while a Leather Group adds a driver power seat, Bose surround sound audio, keyless ignition, and premium leather upholstery.
 All that comes standard on the Turbo.
 A heated steering wheel and navigation are among the few options, with a fully loaded Verano priced around $30,000, where the Turbo price begins.